essentialkaos/bibop/COOKBOOK.md

 #### Input/Output

-Be aware that the output store limited to 2 Mb of data for each stream (stdout and stderr).
+Be aware that the output store limited to 2 Mb of data for each stream (`stdout` _and_ `stderr`).
 So if command generates lots of output data, it better to use `expect` action to working with the output.

 Also, `expect` checks output store every 25 milliseconds.
 It means that `expect` action can handle 80 Mb/s output stream without losing data.
-But if command generates such amount of output data it is not the right decision to test it with bibop.
+But if the command generates such an amount of output data it is not the right decision to test it with `bibop`.

 ##### `expect`